KevinMarquette/kevinmarquette.github.io/_posts/2017-05-14-Powershell-Plaster-GetPlastered-template.md

 I recently started working with [Plaster](https://github.com/PowerShell/Plaster/blob/master/docs/en-US/about_Plaster_CreatingAManifest.help.md) and I really like this module.
 I covered my first template in my [Adventures in Plaster](/2017-05-12-Powershell-Plaster-adventures-in/?utm_source=blog&utm_medium=blog&utm_content=getplastered) blog post last week.
 I have been pulling together ideas for more Plaster templates and I thought up a fun one to work on.

 I am going to build a Plaster template that builds a Plaster template.
-I am calling my new template `GetPlastered`.
+I am calling this new template `GetPlastered`.

 This will be a good example demonstrating the `templateFile` features of Plaster.